gnolang/gnonative/README.md

 # Gno Native Kit

+Gno Native Kit is a framework that allows developers to build and port gno.land (d)apps written in the (d)app's native language.

-Current Gno apps run on desktop/laptop computers which have Go installed.
-To run on mobile, the app would need to bundle the Go runtime which is complicated for most developers.
-However our devs have years of experience with using Go on mobile and overcoming other difficulties of the Android and iOS operating systems.
+Current Gno (d)apps run on desktop/laptop computers which have Go installed.
+To run on mobile, the (d)app would need to bundle the Go runtime, which is complicated for most developers.

-Therefore, we demonstrate that it is possible to run a Gno app on mobile.
-This project's objective is to create a proof-of-concept mobile application which stores a Gno wallet on the mobile and calls a realm function on a remote Gno.land node and to create this software framework called Gno Native Kit.
-The ultimate objective of Gno Native Kit is to allow other Gno developers to easily offer their apps to run on mobile devices.
+However, Gno Native Kit helps bypass this complexity by using gRPC to make calls to the Gno core API and access the blockchain's realm functions on a remote Gno.land node.

+Watch [this Gno Native Kit tutorial](https://www.youtube.com/watch?v=N1HLyQDHGQ0) to esily get started on building and bringing your (d)apps to mobile and desktop.

 ## Build instructions